rehookify/datepicker/README.md

 interface CalendarMonth {
   $date: Date;
   name: string;
-  isSelected: boolean; // deprecated use selected
-  isActive: boolean; // deprecated use active
   disabled: boolean;
   active: boolean;
   selected: boolean;
 }
 ```

-`isSelected` - shaws that we have a date selected for this month.
+`selected` - shaws that we have a date selected for this month.

-`isActive` - shows that a user sees this month as current.
+`active` - shows that a user sees this month as current.

 #### years